DarkLotus8000/Ninja-Patch-Tool/README.md

 The commands below use the release executables.
 When running from source, use the corresponding `.py` script with Python 3.14 instead.

+Path arguments may be absolute or relative to the current working directory.
+For example, if `U43.5.1` is a folder in the directory where the command is run, `U43.5.1` can be used instead of its full path.

 Update options available on all main executables:

 - `-a, --auto-update` - Force an automatic update check/install for this run, overriding `data/update.json` and update-check cooldowns